 Questioning is a skill that lawyers need to develop for success in court and also in before court.
 Just as you might be asking a prospective attorney questions, he or she should be asking you questions to figure out your legal issues.
 Age, criminal record, driving record, immigration status, whether you hold certain licenses or permits, whether you are on probation or parole or have other cases, your job or educational prospects, military/veteran status are among the many issues a lawyer should ask about to determine what problems and solutions could arise in your case.
-I ask these questions and many follow-ups.
+We ask these questions and many follow-ups.

 You certainly want not just an experienced lawyer but one with success.
 Success is obtaining the best possible outcome for a client.
 That could be a deal or it could be a trial victory.
 Not every case is triable.
 A good lawyer knows when to try a case and as importantly, when not to go to trial.
-In the work I do--often defending against state action--it is difficult to win.
-That said, I have won a considerable amount of trials (and admittedly, lost several as well).
+In the work we do--often defending against state action--it is difficult to win.
+That said, we have won a considerable amount of trials (and admittedly, lost several as well).

 We won a Not Guilty verdict in a criminal trial in Meriden in which the client was charged with serious felonies.
 In many other situations, we were able to keep the clients out of jail even after they were convicted of serious felonies.
 In a case a few years ago, we scored a victory in a VOP hearing by getting charges reduced.
 In post-conviction matters, we won a habeas trial, proving that the client's previous counsel was ineffective.
 We also won pardons for clients who had long before been convicted of serious charges.